-Competency should be assessed while work is being done under direct supervision with regular checks, but may include some autonomy when working as part of a team.
+Competency shall be assessed while work is undertaken under direct supervision with regular checks, but may include some autonomy when working as part of a team.

 Competency in this unit may be determined concurrently, based upon integrated project work.

 Assessment may be by intermittent checking at the various stages of the job application in accordance with the performance criteria.